cwrigh13/Print-Copy-Scan/README.md

 - **HTML5:** For the core structure and content.
 - **CSS3:** For modern styling, animations, and responsive layout.
 Uses CSS variables for easy theming.
-- **TypeScript:** For the core application logic, state management, and DOM manipulation, providing type safety and improved readability.
+- **JavaScript (ES6 Modules):** For the core application logic, state management, and DOM manipulation.

 ## 📂 Project Structure